open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch06_ID_authentication_protocol.md

 We are mapping those SD-JWT-specific entities to CDOC2 data model in following way:

 1. Same SD-JWT data structure is used for CDOC2 authentication data and CDOC2 authentication signature.
 CDOC2 authentication data is expressed as SD-JWT claims.
 CDOC2 authentication signature corresponds to the Issuer signature.
-2. SD-JWT presentation along with selectively disclosed claims is used as a server-specific CDOC2 authentication ticket.
+2. SD-JWT presentation along with selectively disclosed claims is used as a server-specific CDOC2 authentication token.
 3. Roles of SD-JWT Issuer and SD-JWT Holder is performed by CDOC2 Client.
 Client creates SD-JWT structure, specifies that some claims are disclosable and creates specific presentations for each CSS server.
 SD-JWT standard optionally supports a scenario when Holder has its own key pair (separate from Issuer's key pair) and it is possible to verify the possession of Holder's key pair during the SD-JWT presentations.
 In CDOC2 system, we don't use Holder's key binding feature.
 4. Role of SD-JWT Verifier is performed by CSS servers.
 Servers will provide Client with nonces and verify that they will receive a valid signed SD-JWT with server-specific nonce as disclosable claim.